On the Density of Happy Numbers: Main Result

-In general, by taking $C'$ to be the union of all cycles other than $C$.
-We get as a corollary an upper bound on the lower density of type-$C$ integers.

-The proof of theorem (\ref{thm:thm4}) is technical despite having a rather intuitive motivation.
-For the sake of clarity we first give a sketch of how to use theorem (\ref{thm:thm3}) with theorem (\ref{thm:thm5}) in order to prove a lower bound on the upper density of type-C numbers.
+The proof of Theorem \ref{thm:thm4} is somewhat technical despite having a rather intuitive motivation.
+For the sake of clarity we first give a sketch of how to use Theorems \ref{thm:thm3} and \ref{thm:thm5} in order to prove a lower bound on the upper density of type-C numbers.